Confederate Heritage Fund

 promised the public and especially his financial supporters,

-the sales tax on imported goods to the South from 20% to 40%,
+double the sales tax on imported goods to the South from

-The Southern States have evidently remembered how South
+The Southern States remembered how South Carolina was

-Abominations passed by the U. S. Congress in 1832, because
+Abominations Act passed by the U. S. Congress in 1832,

 was imminent, since they were now greatly outvoted in